vrtbl/passerine/CONTRIBUTING.md

 ### Core Compiler
 The core compiler is made of a series of 'pipes,' which transform one type of data into another.
-Programs start as source files, after which they are then lexed into tokens, parsed into ASTs, compiled to bytecode, then run on the VM.
+Programs start as source files, after which they are then lexed into tokens, parsed into CSTs, compiled to bytecode, then run on the VM.

 The pipes themselves (i.e., the lexer, the parser, and the bytecode generator), can be found in `src/compiler`.
 The datastructures associated with these pipes can be found in `src/common`.